teknohog/bittools/README.txt

 bitcoin:1nvalid4ddressifyoukn0wwh471m34n?amount=3.14&label=foo

-for payment with coinfo.py.
+for payment.
 The need for this arose at a Bitpay point-of-sale, but the URL scheme is not limited to Bitpay.
 In addition, most other coins such as litecoin should work.

 There are no options, the script prompts for the code, which is generally copy-pasted from a QR reader or some other application.

-Like any payment, this is potentially dangerous.
-However, coinfo.py still does the random verification.
+This now uses the native binary instead of my Python RPC approach, with a simple yes/no confirmation dialog.